 Great Bear Wilderness (Montana’s Best Kept Secret)

-Few Outfitters can offer a life-changing, almost spiritual fly fishing experience deep into the wilderness of Montana.
+Few outfitters can offer a life-changing, almost spiritual fly fishing experience deep into the wilderness of Montana.
 Glacier Anglers is one of them.
-Hidden away in the Great Bear Wilderness and accessible only by plane or horseback, the Upper Middle Fork of the Flathead River is as untouched and pristine as any river in America.
+Hidden away in the Great Bear Wilderness and accessible only by plane, foot or horseback, the Upper Middle Fork of the Flathead River is as untouched and pristine as any river in America.
 Glacier Anglers is fortunate to be the exclusive Montana river outfitter permitted to fish its waters.
-So sleep under the stars, eat richly, drink deeply and spend four to seven days catching fish after fish from one of the healthiest populations of native Westslope Cutthroat Trout in the world.
-The experts don’t use the term loosely when they call this place a dry-fly Mecca.
+So sleep under the stars, eat richly, drink deeply and spend 4-7 days catching fish after fish from one of the healthiest populations of native Westslope cutthroat trout in the world.
+The experts don’t use the term loosely when they call this place a dry-fly mecca.
 This is a fishing experience you will treasure for a lifetime.

 In a nation where so many of our great rivers are dammed, their flow regulated by government rather than nature, there’s a special magic about the Upper Middle Fork of the Flathead River.
 As part of the nation’s Wild and Scenic River System, the Middle Fork is a remote, free-flowing wonder of a river.
 It’s very rare to see another party on the upper section and the fishing is phenomenal.
 You’ll see breathtaking scenery, experience fly fishing at its best, enjoy gourmet meals, and share tales of the day around the campfire before crawling into your tent alongside the river.